GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 ## Grid Imaging

+Most of the QC work is done on a line-by-line basis across the survey data.
+It is also useful to review images of the survey data interpolated to a regular grid because problems or artefacts in the data can be easier to see in an image.
 The following tutorial demonstrates some of the gridding and imaging functions.

 ```{toctree}
 Grid_Imaging.ipynb